Bright Supernova Precursors by Outbursts from Massive Stars with Compact Object Companions: Conclusion

 We find that the predicted event rates of our model roughly agree with the observed precursor rates, if enhanced mass-loss is relatively common months to years before core-collapse.
 However, we urge a more in-depth population synthesis study for rate predictions, as future observations will likely narrow down the uncertainty in the observed rate.
 Moreover we point out a possible link between the systems powering the precursors and CO binary systems observable by \textit{Gaia} and gravitational-wave detectors, which can also be investigated by such population synthesis studies.

 In the era of the Rubin Observatory \citep{Ivezic19}, the number of SN precursors we can detect is expected to dramatically increase, and we may also be able to probe deeper into the dimmer end of the precursor population \citep[e.g.,][]{Tsuna23,Strotjohann24}.
-We expect that our framework would be helpful to characterize the origin and diversity of such precursors\footnote{We make our source code for calculating the light curves public (upon acceptance of this paper), accessible from: \url{https://github.com/DTsuna/binary_precursor}.}.
+We expect that our framework would be helpful to characterize the origin and diversity of such precursors\footnote{We make our source code for calculating the light curves public in \cite{tsuna_binary_precursor}.}.